 If you want to come to Canada for post-secondary education, read through our five simple steps for applying for your Canadian study permit:

-In order to apply for a Canadian study permit, first you must obtain an acceptance letter from a Canadian university.
+Once you are accepted into a Canadian Designated Learning Institution, you will receive a Letter of Acceptance (LOA) .
+This should be included when applying for your Study Permit.
 The acceptance letter must contain specific information and while most schools will be familiar with the requirements, you can always verify the contents of your letter by comparing it to IRCC’s sample letter of acceptance.
-As well, the letter must come from a Designated Learning Institution (DLI).
-This is an organization authorized by the Canadian government to host international students.

 Once you receive your letter of acceptance, you can begin preparing your Canadian study permit application.
 This application requires extensive documentation proving your intentions in Canada and your ability to support yourself.
 The exact documents required vary from country to country, but you can verify your individual document requirements by consulting the Immigration, Refugees and Citizenship Canada (IRCC) website.

 Generally, when you submit the study permit application you will have to provide the following documentation, in addition to those documents requested for your country:

 Refer to local visa office instructions and comply with any additional requirements.
 Ensure you have proof of immigration status if not in your home country during the application.

 Remember to collect these documents in advance, as processing times may vary, and don’t travel unnecessarily to gather them.

 Once you’ve checked and double-checked that you’ve included all required documents for the study permit application, you are ready to submit.

 You should submit your application using the online web portal.
 If you are unable to submit online due to a disability or because of a problem with the online application, you can submit a paper-based application in hard copy to your designated visa application centre (VAC).